Morethia boulengeri: Reproduction

 M. boulengeri mates in the warmer months in spring and summer.
-During this time the throat of the male skink turns vibrant orange in correspondence with testicle size, indicating to the female that the male is fertile and available for mating.
-This species of skink is oviparous which is a method of reproduction in which the female lays eggs.
+During this time the throat of the male skink turns vibrant orange in correspondence with increased testicle size, indicating to the female that the male is fertile and available for mating.
+This species of skink is oviparous, which is a method of reproduction in which the female lays eggs.
 A female M. boulengeri generally reaches sexual maturity and begins breeding within the first year of life.
-On average, 3 eggs are laid per clutch, and a female produces approximately 3 clutches per year.
+On average, three eggs are laid per clutch, and a female produces approximately three clutches per year.
 The clutch is incubated for approximately 60 days before the eggs hatch.
 During this time the rate of oxygen consumption dramatically increases.